-- Durable Medical Equipment. - Medical Supplies. - Member transportation to and from Network facilities when Member transport is Medically Necessary. - Physician Assistant and Nurse Practitioner house calls. - Emergency Department visits associated with this benefit.
+- Durable Medical Equipment. - Medical Supplies. - Member transportation to and from Network facilities when Member transport is Medically Necessary will be arranged by Medically Home based on the most appropriate mode of transportation which could be ambulance, cabulance or otherwise. - Physician Assistant and Nurse Practitioner house calls. - Emergency Department visits associated with this benefit.